 As a work bag — Chet takes his Synapse 25 to work every day.
 His campus is huge and with walking from far-off parking garages, an office and classrooms in different buildings, and foraging trips to on-campus coffee shops; a backpack is a much friendlier-for-the-back way to tote your crap than a briefcase, IMHO.
 He carries with him: a full-size tablet, notebooks, large pencil case, cell phone, first aid kit, various cameras and electronic equipment, water bottle, and snacks.

 As a travel bag — This one is the kicker!
 I was AMAZED at how much stuff I was able to pack in for a 3 day/2 night air travel trip.
 I brought plenty of clothes, including; a pair of jeans, a huge sweater, 3 shirts, and PJ’s (featuring a really heavy pair of fleece pj pants because I was worried about traveling to actual winter climates).
 I even had room for a pair of sneakers in the bottom pocket!
 (For reference I wear a size 6 shoe.)
 Not to mention all my toiletries, make-up, jewelry, snacks, and misc. entertainment (chargers, headphones, book, etc.) I used these mesh pouches to keep things even MORE organized.
 The smaller ones held my jewelry and odds and ends.
 The bigger ones held my shirts (1 tank top, 1 dressy t-shirt, 1 pj shirt) and my underwear.
 These are great because you can clip them on to any of the bags 8 internal O-rings and you know they’ll stay right where you need ’em.
-I don’t own any packing cubes but I imagine with the help of a couple I could pack in even MORE clothes.

 Who should get one?